hashicorp/terraform-provider-azurerm/website/docs/r/sql_failover_group.html.markdown

 # azurerm_sql_failover_group

-Create a failover group of databases on a collection of Azure SQL servers
+Create a failover group of databases on a collection of Azure SQL servers.

 ## Example Usage